Satero/email-sender/README.md

 3. Get an AWS Account and verify your credentials

 ## Getting Started
-First, you can download app.py and Reasons.csv from the repo (or if you'd like to store your own email messages, feel free to make your own Reasons.csv).
+First, you can download app.py from the repo.

 The following lines are Linux-based examples in Terminal detailing how to get the application up and running.